STATUS: CLOSED

 - Budget available to allocate to all applications.

-Successful applicants spring 2024
+Successful applicants spring 2025

-- Prince George Conservatory of Music
+- Prince George Metis Community Association

 - Prince George Downtown Business Improvement Association